kiwiirc/webircgateway/README.md

 Several TODO items are added to the Github issue tracker.
 * Pre-built binaries
 * Documentation on how best to distribute and handle configuration files
+* Encoding/decoding to the IRCd while keeping UTF8 to the websocket clients
+* IdentD support (Ideally the IRCd should disable IdentD lookups for web clients as it's pointless)

 ### License
 ~~~